jrpaige/Arch-ML/README.md

 “Computers are not good at open-ended creative solutions; that’s still reserved for humans.
 But through automation, we’re able to save time doing repetitive tasks, and we can reinvest that time in design.”—Mike Mendelson

-I plan to build and construct an automatic floorplan image analysis tool and/or a classification tool to classify the type of area/room within a layout and provide the percent that the area/room takes of the whole floor/space.
+I plan to build and construct an automatic floorplan image analysis tool and/or a tool to classify the type of area/room within a layout and provide the percent that the area/room takes of the whole floor/space.

 ## How has this problem been solved before?
 Architecture's use of automation is on the rise.
 For instance, a company named [Finch](https://finch3d.com/) has built an algorithm which "generates different spatial configurations according to predetermined parameters as you change the total area of the space."
 [1] Another company HighArc is using machine learning to automate exterior home design.
 [2]